 Here you can download the “A is for” test fonts collection and use them for demonstration purpose only, if you are a professionnal and you need to convince a client before purchase, or if you are a student and want to try one of our fonts for a school project.

 Please remember that this type foundry can continue providing new designs only if you buy fonts once in a while :)

 Test fonts have no OpenType features and are limited to this character set:

 ADDITIONAL INFORMATIONS :

-If you have special licensing needs (merchandising, broadcasting, etc.) that are not listed here, please send us an email at emilie[@]aisforfonts.com
+For details about the three kinds of licensing, please check the help section.
+If you have special licensing needs (merchandising, broadcasting, etc.) that are not listed here, please send us an email at emilie[@]aisforapple.fr

 TAX : YOU LIVE IN